NathanHandley/EQWOWConverter/README.md

 **Note: The creator of this converter (Nathan) has no affiliation with any server provider/hoster, and provides no client files for either EverQuest or World of Warcraft.
 This project is for education and preservation purposes only.**

 # Current State
 It is currently in an Alpha state, but all content types (tradeskills, spells, quests, etc) are working to some degree.
-Only classic and Kunark are in a semi-polished state, but you can change the enabled expansions with the Configuration.cs variable GENERATE_EQ_EXPANSION_ID_.
-Many things, such as zone lines and water volumes will not work in Velious right now.
+Classic, Kunark, and Velious are all enabled and playable by default.
+Non-spell particles (weapon and environment particles) are still TBD, and many things need balancing and bug fixing.

 # Requirements
 - Windows build environment